infews/ddt_ruby_springs/spec/plan.md

   - Keep shared examples

 - Step 8
+  - Test base class in isolation (mention module)
+  - minimal testing of child classes
-  - Add Game spec as integration, test whole interface with each
+  - Add Game specs as integration, test whole interface with each

+Re-write this somewhat narratively and put in README.md

 ---